 - Stage 3.
 Cruz de Tejeda to Gáldar GPX

-What is the Camino in Gran Canaria?
+What is the Camino de Gran Canaria?

 The Camino de Gran Canaria is a long-distance walking route on Gran Canary Island, one of the islands of the Canary Archipelago, Spain.
-It’s the only Camino de Santiago route outside of continental Europe and the only route that doesn’t end or start (like the Camino Finisterre) in Santiago de Compostela.
+It’s the only Camino de Santiago route outside of continental Europe and the only route that doesn’t end or start (the Camino Finisterre) in Santiago de Compostela.
 The Camino connects the south of Gran Canary (Faro de Maspalomas) with the northwest of the island (the Church of Santiago de Las Caballeros in Gáldar).
 This Camino is one of the lesser-known Camino de Santiago routes in Spain.

 The connection between Apostel Santiago (St.James) and the church of Gáldar dates back to 1481 when the first mass honoring the saint occurred.
 Since 1965 the route on Gran Canaria is recognized as a part of the Camino de Santiago network.